aliclark/the_wooden_sword/Evolved Existence Programming.md

 I think this theory validates the spiritual and religious teachings about cultivation of one's mind.

+## Further work

+What is the nature of the substrate on which both our Physical world and Conscious world is based?

+How easy is it for one conscious experience on the shared substrate of existence to have influence on another, and vice versa?
+Impossible?
+In a way that only the most intuitive could discern?
+Directly?

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!

 ### Known prior work